alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 ## Why bodies look the way they do

-Seven mechanics account for most of what looks odd in these files.
+Eight mechanics account for most of what looks odd in these files.
 Each is explained once, here.
 A body that leans on one carries a one line pointer to this section, and the bodies beside it carry nothing.
 One file names a mechanic
 once: a reader who opens `Algebraic.es` alone finds the pointer there, and does